 Keerror Colquitt, Recruiter, serves on the Greenleaf client team that provides a range of institutional support services to USAID’s Office of U.S. Foreign Disaster Assistance (OFDA).
 She supports the OFDA divisions in recruiting and hiring humanitarian experts to serve in the field and in the Washington, D.C. headquarters.

 Prior to joining Greenleaf, Keerror worked as a Business Operations Analyst for the Federal Consulting Group.
-Additionally, she held various customer service and administrative positions as well.
+Additionally, she held various customer service and administrative positions.

 Keerror earned her Bachelor of Arts degree in Sociology from Boston College in Chesnut Hill, Mass.
 What inspires Keeeror?
 “Hearing other people’s life stories inspires me because it reinforces my belief that there isn’t one path to our destination.
 We will all get there in our own timing, in our own way.”